 Collect 10 to 12 subsamples from the storage area.
 If manure in certain areas differs in appearance from manure in other areas, take subsamples proportionate to the size and number of these areas.

 For example, if 10% of the manure differs from the bulk pile, then 10% of the total sample should be taken from this area.
 Mix the subsamples thoroughly in a labeled plastic container.
 Place approximately 1 pint of this mixture in a plastic container or bag, seal the container, and submit it to the laboratory for analysis.

-Collect subsamples from stockpiled waste to a depth of at least 18 inches, from at least 10 to 12 locations.
+Collect subsamples from stockpiled waste to a depth of at least 18 inches, from at least 10 locations.
 Mix the subsamples thoroughly in a plastic container or bucket.
 Place approximately 1 pint of this mixture into a labeled plastic container or bag, seal the container, and submit it to the laboratory for analysis.

 Who Can Analyze My Waste Sample?